 First and foremost, your safety should always be a priority.
 Maintaining safety when meeting individuals through the internet is slightly different from meeting people in person and should be approached a bit differently as well.
 You must take care not to send sensitive personal information about your or those you care about to anyone you’ve just met online.
 If anyone asks for your social security number, address, or anything else that may compromise the integrity of your identity or physical safety you must decline the request.
 No one should be asking for that sort of thing from you, and if they do you should block and report them straight away to website or application admins as they may be attempting to commit fraud or other more sinister crimes.

 You should be wary of anyone wanting to meet up with you in remote locations, or away from public spaces.
 This is a potential red flag for what could end up being a sinister situation.
 As sad as it is, the human and sex trafficking trades are extremely alive and well in basically all parts of the world.
 Because of the existence of such despicable business practices, you must take extra care not to fall victim to some of the traps set by individuals working in this business.
 Free dating sites always help.
-The best free online dating over 50 can be found through a simple google search.
-Always let at least a few people know where you are going if you decide to meet up with someone you’ve met online.
 Let them know when you are leaving, where you will be, who the other person is, how long you plan to be where you are going, where you may be headed after you leave, when you are leaving, and when you get home.
 There are far too many real life horror stories where unsuspecting individuals are lured into very dangerous situations and no one knew what happened to them.

 Another precaution you may want to take is to limit the types of pictures and videos you share with others online.
 Sometimes, it may seem like a natural progression when getting to know someone new to eventually share more personal material.
 While this should not be frowned upon once you have established a certain level of trust, you should always be aware that anything you’ve sent online or otherwise could possibly be intercepted by a third party.
 A good rule of thumb to follow is that anything put on the internet lives on the internet forever.
 Any pictures or videos you post can always be downloaded by someone else and saved to their hard drive, the cloud, etc. and can come back to haunt you or be used maliciously to leverage you in very unfortunate ways.